ryanschneider/PromiseKit/faq.md

 PMKSetDefaultDispatchQueue(zalgo)
 ```

+Call this function as early in your app as possible.

-Only do this while debugging!
+**Only do this while debugging!**

 Note that if the APIs that PromiseKit wraps are asynchronous then chances are your backtrace situation will not improve.
 The problem is asynchronous systems, not PromiseKit itself.